 Beyond simply checking that a device is under management, there are a million ways that conditional access and zero trust can get more nuanced and more powerful.

 Next, we’re getting a much more nuanced and close view of risk.
 We can ask how strongly the user has been authenticated; we can look at the type of device and its security stance; and we can look at the content in the app (in real time).
 For example, we can see if a user has been downloading tons of files or tried to log in from the other side of the world.
-Plus, we can pull in data from external threat and information feeds.

 - Require full MDM enrollment.